mit-crpg/PINSPEC/readme.rst

 our GitHub wiki at https://github.com/mit-crpg/PINSPEC/wiki.
 If you are interested in the project or would like to help and contribute, please contact the development team.
-In addition, PINSPEC hosts a collection of `Evernote notebooks`_ to allow for free and open collaboration between users and the development team which are publicly readable.
+In addition, PINSPEC hosts a collection of publicly readable `Evernote notebooks`_ to allow for free and open collaboration between users and the development team.
 If you plan to use PINSPEC frequently and would like to contribute notes and feedback through Evernote, please `contact`_ the development team.

 ------------
 Installation